lkhollman/CppND-Capstone-Snake-Game/README.md

-# Are there Constructors without a matching destructor?  of base classes.
-   class that uses unmanaged dynamically allocated memory, along with any class that otherwise needs to modify state upon the termination of an object, uses a destructor.  (from RUBRIC)

-# List everything sensically under each heading.
-Alphabetical or something

 # CPPND: Capstone Snake Game Example

 This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.